solarvoyager/Nummy.ExceptionHandler/README.md

     // Example:
     // options.ReturnResponseDuringException = true;
     // options.ResponseStatusCode = HttpStatusCode.BadRequest;
-    // options.Response = new YourResultModel("General Error!");
+    // options.Response = new { message = "An error occurred" }; // or your custom object
 });

-// ... other configurations
+// .. other configurations
 var app = builder.Build();
 ```
 Use Middleware: In the Configure method of your Startup.cs file, add the following line to use the Nummy Exception Handler middleware: